UMD Library Reference Services

 Reference services are available several ways:

-Available the same hours as the Reference Desk
+Available the same hours as the Research & Information Desk

 The reference area contains a service desk staffed by librarians and an extensive reference collection.
-Computer workstations are available for users to obtain assistance using the library catalog, indexes and databases, and accessing other Internet based resources.
-See Reference Desk hours.
+Computer workstations are available for users to obtain assistance using the Library catalog, indexes and databases, and accessing other Internet based resources.
+See Research & Information Desk hours.

-Librarians at the Reference Desk will answer questions regarding library resources.
+Librarians at the Research & Information Desk will answer questions regarding library resources.
 The number to call is: 218-726-8100.
 See Telephone Reference hours.

 Subject specific reference librarians provide research consultations by appointment for UMD students, faculty and staff.
 View the list of subject specialists here.